stamkivi/SkypeMafia-visualization/README.md

-Included are the founders, staff and investors who played a huge part in making Skype possible in the first place, but also a network of new startups founded and funded by these players, plus a number of more established companies feeding on Skype talent.
+Included are the founders, staff and investors who played a huge part in making Skype possible in the first place, but also a network of new startups founded and funded by these players, plus a number of more established companies feeding on Skype-related talent.

-Build on igraph package for R, the script takes two simple CSV input files:
+Built on igraph package for R, the script takes two simple CSV input files:
 * edge list of Person -> Company relationships & identifier for their role (founder, employee, investor/advisor)
 * properties list for type, country of origin and formatting metadata of all entities mentioned in edge list